skagedal/blog.skagedal.tech/_posts/2017-12-30-decimal-decoding.md

 Before we get to this problem that appears to happen when we use _decimal_ floating point math, we have to talk a bit about _binary_ floating point.
 Binary floating point is the kind that we generally use, with types that programming languages typically call _float_ and _double_.

 These can be kind of difficult to really wrap your head around.
-We can write things like `let foo: Double = 0.1` all day long, and the compiler will be happy, and the number will print as "0.1" – so it iss easy to forget that we can't actually represent that value as a binary floating point number.
+We can write things like `let foo: Double = 0.1` all day long, and the compiler will be happy, and the number will print as "0.1" – so it is easy to forget that we can't actually represent that value as a binary floating point number.
 Just think about how the number 1/3 can't be represented in decimal notation – no finite sequence of 0.33333... will ever reach the value – and you can imagine how not all decimal quotients are representable in binary.

 Now, the whole point of a type like `Decimal` is to overcome this problem.
 With a `Decimal`, you can precisely represent both 0.1 and 3.133.